soumyasavarn/try/readme.md

-Hi I am Soumya
+Hi I am Soumya Savarn
-I learnt a few things so I want to contribute to github
+I am from MnC Department :(
+My Roll no is 220123063